LATM-USP/vsat_audience/docs/icons.md

 ],
 ```

-They're then used like so in your Astro pages and components:
+They're used like so in your Astro pages and components:

 ```jsx
 import { Icon } from "astro-icon/components";